wgmo/graphtik/README.rst

-**Graphtik** is a library to compose, plot & execute *graphs of python functions* (a.k.a pipelines) that consume and populate (possibly nested) named data (a.k.a dependencies), based on whether values for those dependencies exist in the inputs or have been calculated earlier.
+**Graphtik** is a library to compose, plot & execute *graphs of python functions* (a.k.a pipelines) that consume and populate (possibly nested) named data (a.k.a dependencies), based on whether values for those dependencies exist in the inputs or have been calculated earlier, with *pandas* in mind.

 - Its primary use case is building flexible algorithms for data science/machine learning projects.
 - It should be extendable to implement the following: